getoptimum/docs/docs/hackathon/quick-start/first-message.md

 # Your First Message

-This tutorial demonstrates how to send your first message through OptimumP2P using the gateway setup.
+This tutorial demonstrates how to send your first message through OptimumP2P using the proxy setup.
 We'll use the actual configuration and scripts from the development setup guide.

 ## Prerequisites